-The Company has put in place an effective internal control system which contains administrative and accounting procedures, an internal control framework, with appropriate validation, assurance and reporting arrangements at all levels of the Group, a delegated authority framework and a compliance framework.
+The Company has put in place an effective internal control system which contains administrative and accounting procedures policy management - with appropriate validation, assurance and reporting arrangements at all levels of the Group, a delegated authority framework and a compliance policy.
 The internal control system is underpinned by the three lines of defence model.

-The internal control system comprises three key elements:
+The internal control system comprises the following key elements:

-- Internal control framework, whereby policies establish standard controls, which are implemented and operated by the business; supplemented by objective 1st line validation and independent 2nd line assurance processes.
-The internal control framework includes financial controllership.
-It is subject to assurance through the Financial Control Framework.
-It specifies control reporting - Delegated Authority Framework, whereby authority is cascaded down from the Board to the business, and - Regulatory Compliance framework sets out the standard control processes to minimise and/ or prevent the risk of material loss, reputational damage or liability arising from the failure to comply with regulatory requirements.
+- Policy management, whereby policies establish standard controls, which are implemented and operated by the business; supplemented by objective 1st line control validation and independent 2nd line assurance processes. - The Financial Control Framework is aimed at ensuring best practice in financial control and is the methodology and assurance process to mitigate material financial reporting misstatement and financial loss by identifying financial reporting risks, developing controls to mitigate those risks, assessing and monitoring the effectiveness of controls. - Delegated Authority Framework, whereby authority is cascaded down from the Board to the business, and - Regulatory Compliance policy sets out the standard control processes to minimise and/ or prevent the risk of material loss, reputational damage or liability arising from the failure to comply with regulatory requirements.
 Ultimate responsibility for compliance with the relevant rules and regulations rests with the Board, the executive and the senior management in each business.
-Advice, challenge, and interpretation is provided to these bodies by the Regulatory Risk and Compliance function.
+Advice, challenge, and interpretation is provided to these bodies by the Regulatory Compliance function.